 Why do companies hold an IPO?

 If the company needs to raise money but doesn’t want to list on a public exchange, they’d need to source some private funding.
 Private funding can come from other companies and investment managers, or high-net-worth individuals directly.
-However, a company often chooses to hold an IPO to maintain control of its company, something it may have to give up if it resorts to private funding.

 How are IPO share prices set?

 When a company decides to list its shares publicly on an exchange via an IPO, a lot of work goes on behind the scenes to determine a fair price for the shares.
+The value of the company will be calculated, taking into account the current value as well as the potential future earnings the company is expected to make over the coming years.
+Then, it will divide this by the number of shares it plans to issue for sale to come up with a fair price per share for the IPO.

 IPO share prices are not always accurate